telerik/docs-seed/README.md

   sh copy_local.sh "D:\Work\xaml-docs"
   ```

-  > If you are running the documentation on a MacOS or another OS where the `robocopy` command is unavailable, pass a second parameter to the `copy_local.sh script`: `sh copy_local.sh "D:\Work\xaml-docs" true`.
+  > If you are running the documentation on a macOS or another OS where the `robocopy` command is unavailable, pass a second parameter to the `copy_local.sh script`: `sh copy_local.sh "D:\Work\xaml-docs" true`.

 1. Go to the **DOCS-PATH** directory.
 1. Open a terminal of your choice (for example, `gitBash`).